 Due to a separate building permit, the inspector was unfamiliar with and had to be educated to determine if the solar thermal hot water heating system met the building code.

 Building Commissioning, Start Up, and Optimization

 The net-zero elements had an impact on the building costs.
-Accredited assessors have strict rules regarding what they can value in their assessment so additional insulation, energy efficiency systems, and renewables may not be included.
-The bank assessment does not recognize the lower level as living space even though it is mostly fully finished to the same as the upper level.
+Accredited assessors have strict rules regarding what they can value in their assessment – additional insulation, energy efficiency systems, and renewables were not included.
+The bank assessment does not recognize the lower level as living space even though it is mostly fully finished to the same standard as the upper level.
 This caused some problems with financing while building.
 The bank appraisal is much lower than the appraisal done by the insurance company.
 In addition, limiting mortgage rules are a deterrent to people who don’t have high equity to finance ratios.

 The project received a government grant (CMHC) during the design and monitoring phases of the project.
 However, the amount of work required far exceeded the money received.
 In addition, the project received a provincial rebate for achieving an EnerGuide rating of over 85.